jcs-elpa/company-fuzzy/README.md

 * Work across all backends.
 * Only uses native `elisp` code.
-* Combined all backends to one backend, so all possible candidates will be shown in the completion menu.
+* Combined all backends to one backend.
 (Opposite to [company-try-hard](https://github.com/Wilfred/company-try-hard))

 ## Differences from other alternatives